vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 Istio implementation brings it's own challenges, for example:

 - Installation and upgrade process using istio-cni.
-- Automation of certificate managmement at the edge (ingress/egress) of mesh.
+- Automation of certificate management at the edge (ingress/egress) of mesh.
-- Different resource definitions (gateway/virtualservice/destinationrule/serviceentry) created while communicating at the edges (ingress/egress) of mesh for different use cases.
+- Different resource definitions (gateway/VirtualService/DestinationRule/ServiceEntry) created while communicating at the edges (ingress/egress) of mesh for different use cases.
 - How to share responsibility across cluster-admin/Mesh Admin/Application
   Developer.